BouzCS/Fashion_Recommender_System/README.md

 </p>

-Note : In the project we will use the approach of Item-Item Collaborative filtering
+Note : In the project we will use the approach of Item-Item Collaborative filtering :biohazard:

-# Problem Statement
+# :construction: Problem Statement

 ***